Boston Motorcycle Accident Lawyers

 Breakstone, White & Gluck has an office in Boston at 2 Center Plaza #530 in Government Center.
 We’re within walking distance of the John Adams Courthouse and Suffolk County Superior Court.
 There’s a parking garage in the building.
 The MBTA Green Line and Blue Line are right across the street at the Government Center T station, and there’s a bus stop almost in front of our office.
 If you are unable to travel because of your injuries, we can arrange a phone or video conference, or a hospital visit.

 Motorcycle accidents almost always result in serious injury and work disability, along with significant property damage.
 After a motorcycle accident, it is vital that you act immediately to protect your legal rights.
-The attorneys at Breakstone, White & Gluck won’t back down and will fight to secure you the compensation you deserve.
-To set up a free consultation in our Boston office, call us or fill out our contact form.
+The Massachusetts attorneys at Breakstone, White & Gluck won’t back down and will fight to secure the compensation you deserve.
+To set up a free consultation in our Boston office, call us at 866-256-4158 or fill out our contact form.